-The recipe comes from David Lebovitz, who adapted it from the original recipe in Bake from Scratch.
+The recipe comes from David Lebovitz, who adapted it from the original recipe featured in Bake from Scratch.
 I tested the recipe multiple times before sharing with you, each time being impressed by how such a simple cake could stun me.
 You can really taste each flavor — chocolate, dulce de leche, vanilla — in this triple marble cake.
 It’s the perfect cake to pair with a cup of coffee or to share with friends for a casual gathering or picnic.

 Where to find dulce de leche?

 Dulce de leche is a South American confection made of sweet milk that gets cooked down until it resembles a caramel sauce.
 It’s sweet and rich, which means it adds both sweetness and tenderness to the cake.

 You can purchase cans of dulce de leche in supermarkets or on Amazon, but if you aren’t able to find it you can also make it at home with a can of sweetened condensed milk.
 David Lebovitz has an easy recipe on his blog where you bake a can of sweetened condensed milk for an hour to turn it into caramelized dulce de leche.
 You can make this ahead of time, storing it in the fridge until you’re ready to bake the marble cake.

 How to make chocolate, dulce de leche and vanilla marble cake